Netflix/dispatch/docs/upgrading.md

 You may prefer to install a fixed version rather than just assuming the latest, as it will allow you to better understand what is changing.

-If you're instlal from source, you may have additional requirements that are unfulfilled, so take the neessary precautions of testing your environment before committing to the upgrade.
+If you're installing from source, you may have additional requirements that are unfulfilled, so take the necessary precautions of testing your environment before committing to the upgrade.

 ### Running Migrations